rhKashif/SteamPulse/README.md

 ### Overview

-This project focuses on the systematic collection and analysis of reviews for recently released video games within a 2-week time-frame.
+This pipeline focuses on the systematic collection and analysis of reviews for recently released video games within a 2-week time-frame.
 The reviews are sourced from the Steam website and its associated APIs, primarily using the [Steam Reviews API](https://partner.steamgames.com/doc/store/getreviews) for data acquisition of the reviews.
 The collected data comprises essential information about each review, including:

 - **Review**: The textual content of the review.
 - **Review Score**: An indication of the review's popularity, reflecting the number of up-votes received.